2026 Graduate Guide

 The FLI Graduation Celebration celebrates students who will be the first in their family to graduate from college or who come from low income backgrounds.

-Latinx Graduation Celebration (formerly Raza Graduation) has a long-standing history within the University of celebrating the accomplishments of our undergraduate Latinx graduates, as well as recognizing the role that Latinx students have played in shaping Columbia’s landscape.
+Latine Graduation Celebration (formerly Raza Graduation) has a long-standing history within the University of celebrating the accomplishments of our undergraduate Latinx graduates, as well as recognizing the role that Latine students have played in shaping Columbia’s landscape.

 The Lavender Graduation Celebration is a celebration that celebrates our graduating LGBTQ and allied students.